Space Mutiny

+Space Mutiny is a 1988 American-South African science fiction film directed by Neal Sundstrom and David Winters, starring Reb Brown, Cisse Cameron, Cameron Mitchell, James Ryan and John Phillip Law.
+Brown stars as a hotshot pilot who visits a large spaceship, and uncovers a conspiracy led by its seditious security officer (Law).

+The film had a troubled production, which saw intended director David Winters replaced by his assistant Neal Sundstrom before filming commenced, although Winters remained credited for contractual reasons.
+After its release, Winters disowned the film.

+Initial reviews generally described the film as being an entertaining, unintentionally funny, and campy sci-fi.
+Retrospective reviews have more often been derisive.
+It has earned notice for its sparse production values and continuity errors.
+It was later included in a popular episode of the TV series Mystery Science Theater 3000.

 Plot

 The Southern Sun is a generation ship, a spacefaring vessel that contains a large number of people, whose mission is to colonize a new world.
-Its voyage from its original homeworld (implied to be Earth) has lasted thirteen generations, so many of its inhabitants face the prospect of living their entire lives without setting foot on solid ground.
-This does not please the antagonist, Elijah Kalgan (John Phillip Law), who conspires with pirates infesting the nearby Corona Borealis system and the ship's Chief Engineer MacPhearson (James Ryan).
-Kalgan hatches a plot to disrupt the Southern Sun's navigation systems and use the Enforcers, the ship's police force, to hijack the ship and direct it towards Corona Borealis.
+Its voyage from its original homeworld (implied to be Earth) has lasted thirteen generations, so many of its inhabitants have been born and will die without ever setting foot on solid ground.
+This does not please Elijah Kalgan, chief of the Enforcers, the ship's security team.
+Together with chief engineer MacPhearson and pirates from the nearby Corona Borealis, Kalgan hatches a plot to disrupt the Southern Suns navigation systems, before using his Enforcers to take over the ship and redirect it towards their constellation.

 Kalgan sabotages a key part of the ship just as a small craft with an important professor aboard is on a landing trajectory.
 The loss of guidance control causes the craft to crash and explode.
-The pilot, Dave Ryder (Reb Brown), is able to escape, but the professor dies in the explosion.
-This sabotage seals off the flight deck for a number of weeks, which gives Kalgan the opportunity to attempt to wrest control.
-With the Enforcers in his hand, and with the flight deck out of commission, he holds the entire population of the Southern Sun hostage.
-Commander Jansen (Cameron Mitchell) and Captain Devers enlist Ryder's assistance, aided by Jansen's daughter, Dr. Lea Jansen (Cisse Cameron), to regain control of the ship.
+The pilot, Dave Ryder, is able to escape, but the professor dies in the explosion.
+This sabotage seals off the flight deck for a number of weeks, which gives Kalgan the opportunity to enact his plan.
+With most of the Southern Suns population now held hostage, two of the ship's loyal officers, Commander Jansen and Captain Devers, enlist Ryder's assistance to regain control of the ship.
+He is begrudgingly aided by Jansen's daughter Dr. Lea Jansen.